CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

 #### Prerequisites and Network Requirements

-- An existing Azure VNET without Azure Arc Private Link scope enabled.
-Other Private Link services such as Key Vault or Storage Private Links can be enabled on the VNET.
+- An existing Azure VNET without Azure Arc Private Link Scope enabled.
+(Note: Other Private Link services, such as Azure Key Vault or Azure Storage, can still be enabled.)
 - An existing Azure ExpressRoute or Site-to-Site VPN connection from the on-premises environment to the Azure VNET.
 - An Azure Firewall instance configured on the VNET without Azure Arc Private Link scope enabled.
 - Network routing configured to allow Azure Local nodes to connect to the Azure VNET and subnets over ExpressRoute or S2S VPN.